• Skip to main content

 Many small nonprofits have close ties to separate for-profit corporations. – Does a for-profit provide a lot of your 501(c)(3)’s support? – Was your 501(c)(3) public charity started by a for-profit entity that does similar or connected work to your 501(c)(3)? – Do you share clients or refer clients to one another?
 These scenarios, plus …

-Read moreWebcast: Maintaining Your Tax Exempt Status When You Have Close Ties with a Separate For Profit
+Read MoreWebcast: Maintaining Your Tax Exempt Status When You Have Close Ties with a Separate For Profit

 Webcast: How to Prepare and Run a Board Meeting